oasb16/ChatGPTSampler/README.md

 # ChatGPTSampler

-CGPTSampler
+## Aim : To create Multiverses of topics, and sell as data packages for Models

-## This project samples topics from OpenAPI
+### This project samples topics from OpenAPI
-## API Request derives 'n' questions, stored with relevant answers and keywordsfor given topic
+### API Request derives 'n' questions, stored with relevant answers and keywords for given topic
-## Response is stored in JSON Format in files to be traveresed
+### Response is stored in JSON Format in files to be traveresed

 ## Setup